-The ICP-Bard approach emphasizes openness to examining the many iterations of the image, from photography to digital imaging, installation, and video.
+The ICP-Bard Program offers an exploration into the ways in which the photograph operates in society.
+The 60 credits required for the master of fine arts degree cover the production of a final solo exhibition of original artwork, participation in a final group exhibition, a cumulative publication, as well as the completion of class assignments and internships.
+The ICP-Bard approach emphasizes creative vision and openness to examining the many iterations of the image, from photography to digital imaging, installation, and video.
 By considering how photographs are created, presented, discussed, used, and documented, students gain an intimate knowledge of the ways in which images increasingly structure modern society and consciousness.

-The graduate seminars, led by ICP-Bard core faculty members, blend in-depth study, intensive discussions, and individual work.
-Students also gain an understanding of the role of art historians through working with ICP's curatorial team and the Museum's extensive archives—learning how exhibitions are curated, archives are maintained, and research is conducted.
-In Resident Artist projects and internships, students learn firsthand from contemporary artists about the practical conditions of making art and innovative approaches to photographic practice.
-With its strong emphasis on writing, the program encourages students to articulate the relationship between their practice and that of other artists.
-Through ongoing studio work, critiques, and internships, students challenge their ideas and test new approaches to image making, synthesizing the program's varied experiences and defining their own way of working.
+The graduate seminars, which are led by ICP-Bard core faculty members, blend in-depth study, intensive discussions, and individual work.
+Students also gain an understanding of the role of art historians by working with ICP’s curatorial team and the Museum's extensive archives.
+In doing so, students learn how exhibitions are curated, archives are maintained, and research is conducted.
+In the Resident Artist projects and internships, students learn firsthand from contemporary artists about the practical conditions of making art and innovative approaches to photographic practice.
+With its strong emphasis on writing and publication, the program encourages students to articulate the relationship between their practice and that of other artists.
+Through ongoing studio work, critiques, and internships, students challenge their ideas and test new approaches to image making, synthesizing the program’s varied experiences and defining their own ways of working.

 Throughout the program, students receive individualized attention and support from a distinguished and dedicated core faculty, as well as noted visiting artists, and mentors with whom students intern.
-Because the visiting faculty consists of practicing artists, scholars, critics, and historians who have other professional commitments, participants vary from year to year.
+Visiting faculty include practicing artists, scholars, critics, historians and vary from year to year.

 The foundation of the program, studio practice is a seminar in which students integrate what they are experiencing and learning into their own creative work.
 Through ongoing studio assignments, group critiques, and one-on-one meetings with faculty, students develop their photographic work and define a personal approach to their practice.
 A final exhibition of original work, presented at the end of the second year, is required for graduation.